moeabdol/mohdsaed-com/content/posts/kinesis-advantage-2/index.md

 purposes, but then I examined the layout and it had both the traditional Qwerty and Dvorak layouts printed on its key caps.
-I didn't understand the reasoning behind the design, and thought if I got used to that I might end up forgetting how to type on a regular keyboard.
-Little did I know that traditional keyboards were designed after the original typewriters of the 1800s.
-And that original layout design - although great at the time - remained almost unchanged until now!
+I didn't understand the reasoning behind the design, and thought if I got used to that I might end up forgetting how to type on a regular, traditional keyboard.
+I kept making up reasons in my mind to discourage any kind constructive critique or admiration, but little did I know then that traditional keyboards - like the one on my MacBook - were designed after the original typewriters of the 1800s, and that original layout design - although great at the time - remained almost unchanged until now!

+## Problems of Old
+---
+{{< postimage src="images/hansen_writing_ball.jpg" caption="Hansen Writing Ball" credit=" " float="right" >}}

+The typewriter designers of the 1800s had little consideration to ergonomics and usability.
+They designed their typewriters to appeal to the niche 1% of the rich class who can afford to buy an exotic machine just to type love letters to their mistresses of the time.
+These typewriter machines were all mechanical which forced a certain creative design that was dependant on the internal physical wiring.
+Some of these machines were exotic collectables; such as, the Hansen Writing Ball.
+Others were more practical; such as,